The Miser’s 3 Things:

 Once you’ve done that, the weekly tracking takes 15 minutes tops.
 That’s 15 minutes to improve your financial health.

 Heck, you could even go to the club after you’re done.
-Suggest a money-themed song to the DJ for The Miser, please.
+Suggest a money-themed song to the DJ for me, please.

 Top photo from Pexels.com